Reviews You Can Rely On

 Today's top-performing sandals have come a long way from the slippery, spongy, bargain-bin flip-flops we wore to the pool as kids.
 These days, it's not uncommon to find Vibram materials or other grippy rubber on the soles of many newer models.
 These top offerings provide excellent traction and are versatile and functional in various situations.

 We tested traction on mossy creekbeds, steep granite scrambles, and loose, dusty trails.
 Each model was subjected to wet and dry conditions, carrying a pack, walking uphill and downhill, and being pulled by an energetic pup.
-We awarded high marks to models that provided confidence in even the sketchiest conditions.
-The Bedrock Cairn Evo 3D and Cairn Evo did well in this category, which is unsurprising considering their aggressive tread patterns and Vibram outsole material.
+We awarded high marks to models that demonstrated confidence even in the sketchiest conditions.
+The Bedrock Cairn Evo 3D and Cairn Evo performed well in this category, which is unsurprising given their aggressive tread patterns and Vibram outsole.
 Our feet felt secure and locked in, no matter what conditions or surfaces we faced.
 The Teva Hurricane XLT2 and Keen Newport H2 also impressed in this category, with rubber soles and sufficient tread.

 sandals mens - the cairn evo received top marks for traction with its impressive...